Relationship Blog

 About 50% of marriages end in divorce and the figure of relationship breakup for unmarried couples is likely to be even higher.
 Professor John Gottman found that couples wait on average six years from the start of troubles until help is sought.
 That is a very long time to suffer unnecessarily when there is strong evidence for the effectiveness of therapy.

-One way of the dealing with the above questions is to postpone the decision of therapy and seek specialist advice without commitment to start therapy.
+One way of dealing with the above questions is to postpone the decision of therapy and seek specialist advice without commitment to start therapy.

 In my practice, I offer a relationship-health check, called ARC, elucidating the strengths, opportunities for growth and science-based suggestions to overcome problems.
 The ARC includes a personal consultation to discuss the results and where you can ask me any questions.